-1. Included in the Total Outputs is an amount of £131k which is recharges between Directorates and Trading Accounts.
+1. Included in the Total Outputs is an amount of £131k which is recharges between Heads of expenditure and Trading Accounts.

 2. Previously Attorney General's Chambers was appropriated under Head 12; this service has now transferred to Head 14.